discully/afinalunity/README.md

 The `afu_to_png.py` application converts `.spr` and `.spt` sprites, `.rm` and `.scr` backgrounds, and `.fon` fonts to PNG.
 However, not all of those files in A Final Unity are currently supported.

-The application requires the [PIL module](https://pypi.python.org/pypi/PIL) to be installed.
+The application requires the [PyPNG](https://pythonhosted.org/pypng/) module to be installed.

 Before converting any images the `afinalunity` library needs to know where the standard colour palette `standard.pal` is.